desmos-labs/desmos/docs/architecture/adr-020-post-ownership-change.md

 // PostOwnerTransferRequest represent a request that transfers the post ownership to receiver message PostOwnerTransferRequest {

-  // Id of the subspace where the post owner transfer will be performed uint64 subspace_id = 1;
+  // Id of the subspace that holds the post to transfer uint64 subspace_id = 1;

   // Id of the post which will be transferred